mcc-us/bookkeeping/_pages/1-glossary.md

     4. Capital: Broad term referring to the funds invested in a business.
     5. Net worth

-29. *Fair Market Value*: FMV is the price an informed and willing buyer pays an informed and willing seller for an asset, assuming neither is under undue pressure.

 30. *DEAR-CLIP*: **Drawings + Expenses + Assets + Receivables = Capital + Liabilities + Income + Payables**

 31. *Declining Book Value*: Each year's depreciation expense is calculated based on the asset's remaining book value at the beginning of that year, resulting in decreasing depreciation amounts over time.